-I graduated from the UBC school of dentistry in 2004.
-Like most new dental school graduates, I felt that the knowledge and abilities I left school with were not sufficient to adequately treat our patients.
+Like most new dental school graduates, I felt that the knowledge and abilities that I graduated with were not sufficient to adequately treat my patients.
 In fact, I am quite sure that the Latin writing on my degree translates loosely to “almost harmless.”
-Since graduating, I have improved my knowledge and practical ability by training at some of the best post-graduate training institutes in the world.
-I believe that it is our duty as dentists to constantly improve our skills and keep up to date with new procedures and technology, because if we don’t continuously move forward, it is our patients that suffer for it.
+Since graduating, I have dedicated myself to improving my knowledge and practical ability by training at some of best dental training institutes in the world.
+I believe that it is our duty as dentists to constantly improve our skills and keep up to date with new procedures and technology.
+As professionals in a quickly evolving profession, if we don’t continuously move forward, it is our patients that suffer for it.

 As materials and techniques improve, new technology is developed and new techniques come into practice.
-I invest the time into continuing education and work with the best instructors to offer the finest care for my patients.
-As a part of this process, I have adopted procedures such as implant surgery and periodontal surgery that were, in the past, typically done by specialists.
+I invest the time into continuing education and work with the most respected instructors in dentistry to offer the finest care for my patients.
+As a part of this process, I have adopted procedures such as implant surgery, periodontal surgery bite reconstructions that were, in the past, typically done by specialists.

 The primary reason for adopting these procedures is that it gives me more control over attaining a positive end result for both myself and the patient.
-As I am not an oral surgeon or a periodontist, I am able to offer these services at a more affordable cost to my patients.
+As a general dentist, I am able to offer these services at a more affordable cost to my patients.
 By charging more modest fees than specialty practices, I am able to make these procedures accessible to more people.

 I am lucky enough to have a job that I enjoy coming to every day.
 A big part of this is my staff and current patients, but also the knowledge that I will be met with new challenges on a daily basis.
 I look forward to meeting and being of service to any new patients who are thinking of joining the practice.